stac-extensions/ceos-ard/optical.md

 For example, a cloud mask which also includes cloud shadows  can use the roles `cloud` and `cloud-shadow` for a single file.
 The `classification:classes` and/or `bands` properties can specify which value(s) correspond to clouds and/or cloud shadows respectively.

-**Media Types:** It is STRONGLY RECOMMENDED to provide the [Media Type] of the file format for each asset.

 #### Data

 For non-metadata requirements that refer to how the data must be created and processed